Database-Project-2021/scalablerunner/README.md

 # Scalable Runner

-The scalable runner integrate several pacakages that can execute the Python function/shell command remotely/locally.
+The scalable-runner integrate several pacakages that can execute the Python function/shell command remotely/locally.
 It can also schedule tasks to specific resources(ex: GPUs) automatically.

 `Runner` consist of 3 modules:

-- [TaskRnner](#TaskRunner): A scalable task runner can schedule tasks to different groups of resources/machines.
+- [TaskRnner](#TaskRunner): A scalable task-runner can schedule tasks to different groups of resources/machines.
 All you need to do is writting down the config file.
 - [SSH](#SSH): A warpper of [paramiko](https://github.com/paramiko/paramiko) and we've implemented **auto-retrying** feature to guarantee the task can always be done.
 - [DBRunner](#DBRunner): It can benchmark ElaSQL DBMS automatically with [`Auto-Bencher`](https://github.com/elasql/auto-bencher)